Sign-ups for the 2019 Summer Reading Challenge are now open!

 My goal with starting this challenge is to help inspire more kids to read and bring light to the detrimental effects of summer learning loss.
 The decline in reading proficiency over the summer months can have a profoundly negative effect on a student's success down the line, especially affecting lower-income students.

-And finally, I'm fortunate to have the support of my school in fighting Summer Learning Loss.
-Cal Athletics will provide tickets to the first game to all the students who complete my Summer Reading Challenge.
-I look forward to building this community together!
+We are fortunate to have the support of Cal Athletics to fight summer learning loss.
+Cal will provide tickets to the first game (August 31st) to all students who complete the Summer Reading Challenge.
+I look forward to continuing to the challenge!

 Statistics on Summer learning loss